ArloM-dev/tic-tac-toe/README.md

 # Tic tac toe

-A basic customizable tic tac toe game with many uses.
+A text based customizable tic tac toe game with many uses.
 You can use it to just play a friend or bot, let two bots battle it out or even test your programming skills by developing you own.

 ### Quick note